Two-stage disruption of resonant chains: Acknowledgements

 \section{Acknowledgements}

-We thank Sarah Blunt, Fei Dai, Sam Hadden, Christian Hellum Bye, John Livingston, Ruth Murray-Clay, Masahiro Ogihara, and Erik Petigura for helpful discussions.
+We thank Sarah Blunt, Fei Dai, Tuhin Ghosh, Sam Hadden, Christian Hellum Bye, Ryan LoRusso, John Livingston, Ruth Murray-Clay, Masahiro Ogihara, Erik Petigura, and Cristobal Petrovich for helpful discussions.
+Dan Fabrycky provided a careful referee report that improved the quality of the paper.
 NC and RL were supported by Heising-Simons 51 Pegasi b fellowships.
+YL acknowledges NASA grant 80NSSC23K1262.
 EC is supported by the Simons Investigator program, NSF AST grant 2205500, and the Miller Institute for Basic Research in Science, University of California Berkeley.
-YL acknowledges NASA grant 80NSSC23K1262.
 This research used the Savio high-performance computing cluster provided by the Berkeley Research Computing program at the University of California, Berkeley; the Quest high-performance computing facility at Northwestern which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology; and the Resnick High-Performance Computing Center, supported by the Resnick Sustainability Institute at the California Institute of Technology.
+This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.